zZHorizonZz/Avalon/README.md

 ## TO-DO List

 * Implement all types of blocks and items.
-Currently, there is only few blocks for testing purposes (10 blocks).
+Currently, there are only few blocks for testing purposes (10 blocks).
 * Implement all entities and ai (pathfinding with goals) for them.
 * Implement remaining packets for example Particle packets, scoreboard packets, boss bar packets, etc
 * Add some sort of movement, combat, etc validation (basic anticheat)